d-maurer/dm.xmlsec.binding/dm/xmlsec/binding/README.txt

 rule.
-For example, the xmlsec ``xmlSecCryptoAppDefaultKeysMngrAdoptKey`` function becomes the ``addKey`` method of class ``KeysMngr`` reflecting that we only support "default keys managers" and that we do not support keys adaption (but copy the key).
+For example, the xmlsec ``xmlSecCryptoAppDefaultKeysMngrAdoptKey`` function becomes the ``addKey`` method of class ``KeysMngr`` reflecting that we only support "default keys managers" and that we do not support keys adoption (but copy the key).

 Keys